Python API¶

 ¶

-Write config dict back to a .clat.toml file.
+Write config dict back to a .clat.toml file, preserving all settings.

 Source code in src/clat/rules.py